thewhaleking/slack_track/README.md

 # Slack Track
 Tracks changes to the user base of your Slack instance across a given time period

+## Note: WIP
+This is a work-in-progress made for my own use.
+It will have many breaking changes until it gets a 0.1 version, which may never come.
+You are free to use and build upon this if you want, but should in no way expect it to be good or consistent.

 ### Requirements
 1. Most mainstream Linux distros are "supported".
 Probably works on macOS.
 I haven't tried.